 We aim for our pupils to leave as fluent Hebrew readers who know their way around the siddur and are able to participate when attending services and Jewish events throughout their lives.
 To this end, an afternoon Minchah service is held daily for all pupils and a morning Shacharit service is held bi-weekly as part of morning assembly and on whole school celebrations such as Purim and Yom Ha’atzmaut.
-A voluntary shacharit service, followed by breakfast, is held before school.
-Parents are most welcome to attend.
+A voluntary shacharit service, followed by breakfast, is held before school as well as a voluntary maariv service in the winter months.
+For those pupils that attend the morning minyan, a morning shiur is offered which looks at an array of topics.
+Parents are most welcome to attend the morning minyan.
 The school has its own synagogue, which further enhances the beauty of our services.

 Yavneh College is a school where Jewish values pervade the life of the school, not simply the Jewish Studies lessons.
 Although our pupils’ knowledge and understanding of their religious heritage is developed through the Jewish Studies curriculum, this is complemented by a stimulating programme of informal Jewish education and cultural activities, tzedakah and other community service activities.